 The combined ratio is a measure of operating performance and represents the ratio of the syndicate's total costs (excluding foreign exchange movements) to total net earned premium.
-The syndicate's combined ratio for 2024 was 73% (2023: 104%), demonstrating an improvement in profitability year on year.
-The expense and claims ratio both improved substantially as the syndicate ceased writing new business but it continued to earn premium already written.
-Positive claims experience and decreased administration costs from writing new business both contributed to the improved combined ratio.
+The syndicate's combined ratio for 2024 was 90% (2023: 90%).
+The increase in expense ratio and the offsetting decline in claims ratio has resulted in a relatively flat combined ratio.